ConnorGriffin/Brewgen/README.md

-# Brewgen
+# Brewgen - Homebrew Recipe Generatr

-Homebrew recipe generater using malt specs and style guidelines to build recipes
+Using malt specs and style guidelines to generate grain bills.